k-descriptor-language/kdl/docs/source/tooling.rst

 Tooling
 =======

-The development established a handful of supporting development tools and scripts, which can be found within the scripts folder. ::
+The development team established a handful of supporting development tools and scripts, which can be found within the scripts folder. ::

    ❯ tree scripts